wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-Rethinking-TLB-Designs-in-Virtualized-Env-a-Vary-Large-Part-of-Mem-TLB.markdown

 paper_year: 2017
 ---

-This paper presents a design of L3 TLB that resides in DRAM rather than in on-chip SRAM.
+This paper presents POM-TLB, a design of shared L3 TLB that resides in DRAM rather than in on-chip SRAM.
-In general, a larger TLB favors virtualized workload, where a single virtual address translation may involve at most 24 DRAM references, known as nested or 2D page table walk (PTW).
-In addition, the reduced frequency of PTW also benefits ordinary workloads.
+In general, a larger TLB mainly favors virtualized workload, where a single virtual address translation may involve at most 24 DRAM references, known as nested or 2D page table walk (PTW).

-In order to
+Although accesses to DRAM are expected to be much more slower than on-chip SRAM, which is the typical place in which L1 TLB is implemented, three design decisions help POM-TLB to maintain a low translation latency.
+This property is crucial to the overall performance, as TLB access is on the critical path of all memory instructions.
+First, POM-TLB is addressable, and is stored in the same address space as physical memory.
+This enables the data cache to accelerate access to most entries in the POM-TLB.
+As is shown in the evaluation section, most of the TLB accesses can be fulfilled by L2 without reading DRAM.
-reduce the numbre of costly DRAM accesses caused by virtualized workload
+In addition, two predictors